TillRS/AutoPersuade/scripts/0_argument_generation.md

 ## Original Argument Collection
 ### Objective
-The goal is to generate alternative and more convincing arguments for veganism by leveraging GPT-4.
-The approach involves creating concise and detailed versions of given arguments, refining the content to be more persuasive and nuanced.
+The goal is to generate alternative and more or less convincing arguments for veganism by leveraging GPT-4.
+The approach involves first creating concise and versions of given arguments and then expanding them into more detailled versions again to generate multiple versions.

 ### Model and Settings
 - **Model Used**: GPT-4-0613